ros-realtime/ros2_realtime_benchmarks/docs/instructions/pendulum_demo.md

-# Instructions for pendulum demo real-time benchmark
+# Instructions for pendulum demo

 ## Introduction